frntc/SIDKick-pico/README.md

 ### Interface Board

-The SKpico-PCBs do not need to be programmed in any way.
+The SKpico-interface PCBs do not need to be programmed in any way.
 Only the RPi Pico needs to be flashed with the pre-built binaries (available in the release package).

 The procedure is simple: press and hold the 'Boot'-button on the RPi pico, then connect to your PC.
 When it shows up as USB-drive you can simply copy the firmware (.uf2) to this drive (no need to keep pressing the boot button).